colla00/Python-60-Days-of-Coding/README.md

 14. Write a program to print the first n numbers of a Fibonacci sequence.
 15. Create a program that checks if a year is a leap year.
 16. Write a function that counts the frequency of each word in a sentence.
+17. Create a program that capitalizes the first letter of each word in a sentence.